Feature #932

 Using the Settings system requires less work on the part of the developer.
 SQLite databases require a lot more plumbing of code.
 If I were to try to save this setting I would probably just add it to the Settings screen.
 However, I am more inclined to just make it an ephemeral UI that resets on each app start.

-Updated by Peter B over 1 year ago
+Updated by Peter B almost 2 years ago

 Soren Stoutner wrote in #note-8: